-Neuromodulators like Botox, and Dysport are injected into specific facial muscles to improve the look of facial lines and wrinkles.
+Neuromodulators like Dysport are injected into specific facial muscles to improve the look of facial lines and wrinkles.
 They work by blocking the signals from the nerves to the muscles which will allow the facial muscles that have been injected to relax; therein, smoothing out any lines you may have.
-Botox, and Dysport are all incredibly safe products that have excellent results.
+Dysport are all incredibly safe products that have excellent results.
 As with any medical treatment, side effects are possible.
 Most common are temporary redness and swelling at the injection site, which usually disappears in minutes.
 Other potential side effects include bruising and/or headache.

 What To Expect